DeannaCarina/StarTrekTimeLoop/README.md

     </li>
     <li>The game itself is winnable.
         <ul>
             <li>The game is winnable in a number of ways depending on which path the player takes.
-They must acquire three items (key, comms device and locator device) before making their way to the transport room to win the game.
+They must acquire four items (key, comms device, batteries and locator device) before making their way to the transport room to win the game.
 I carried out a number of different paths to make sure there was no bugs depending on the different paths and found one of the most optimal routes:</li>
             <li><img src="assets/documents/readme-images/solution.png" width="80%"></li>
         </ul>
     </li>